travisghansen/hass-pfsense/README.md

 - `System -> Advanced -> Max Processes` - set it 5 or more.
-- If using a non `admin` user account ensure the user has the `System - HA node sync` privilege.
-Note that this privilege effectively gives the user complete access to the system via the `xmlrpc` feature.
+- If using a non `admin` user account ensure the user has the `System - HA node sync` and the `WebCfg - All pages` privilege.
+Note that this privileges effectively gives the user complete access to the system via the `xmlrpc` feature.

 ## config